Top 9 Arizona Native American Indian Ruins

-Many tourists visit Arizona to experience the history of the state and this includes seeing Arizona Native American Indian Ruins.
+Many tourists visit Arizona to experience the history of the state and this includes a visit to Arizona Native American Indian Ruins.
 Do you want to view and explore ruins in the southwest?
 A glimpse of ancient history is scattered throughout the state.
-There a few places in the Phoenix metro area to view these archaeological attractions.

 Phoenix Area Native American Indian Ruins

-Casa Grande Ruins are located just southeast of Phoenix.
-This national monument preserves a group of Hohokam structures abandoned in the mid 1400's,the "big house" is the 4 story caliche structure that still stands centuries after it was built.
+Casa Grande Ruins are just southeast of Phoenix.
+This national monument preserves a group of Hohokam structures abandoned in the mid 1400's.
+The "big house" is the 4 story caliche structure that still stands centuries after it was built.

 North Central Arizona Native American Indian Ruins

 Central Arizona, including the Verde Valley and the Sedona area, is home to several Native American Indian ruins.
 Montezuma Castle is in the Verde Valley.
 Early discoverers believed Aztecs built this castle for Montezuma.
 However, it was later learned the Aztecs were never this far north.
 Consequently, Montezuma's Castle is the most visibly well preserved Sinagua complex in Arizona.

 Tuzigoot National Monument is in the Verde Valley.
 Visit this scenic spot and see the remnants of one of the largest pueblos built by the Sinagua.